NamelessHippy/NCCMHScripts/Role Management/readme.md

 Upload the certificatee
 You can use the cert name, in the Description column, or Thumbprint in the scripts.

-Do to the nature of this script, it is recomended to keep the script, and certficate, on an internal server that requires authentication to access.
+Do to the nature of these scripts, it is recomended to keep the scripts, and any certficates, on an internal server that requires authentication to access.
 Not on an Administrator's workstation.